jerimkaura/sacco-managemnt/README.md

 -  Showing the details of a given member
    - Name
    - Route
-   - Vehicles Owned & their driver and routing information
+   - Vehicles owned,their driver and routing information
    - Shares
    - Credit Status
 - Statistics